landru27/hexcraft/blog/chapter-01-tools-and-methods.md

   * [Decimal to Hexadecimal Converter](http://www.binaryhexconverter.com/decimal-to-hex-converter)
   * [Ascii Text to Hexadecimal Converter](http://www.binaryhexconverter.com/ascii-text-to-hex-converter)
   * [Decimal to Floating-Point Converter](http://www.exploringbinary.com/floating-point-converter)

-Quite naturally, after a couple of iterations while getting the process worked out, I wrote a shell script to simplify repeated steps.
-And by "simplify", I mean make it so I stopped making typos and inadvertently skipping steps.
-In other words, I made the process repeatable, which is a part of any good SDLC.
-So mentally add the (what I think of as implicit) "shell scripting" to the above set of tools.
-Of course, other forms of scripting are available, and you should use whatever scripting you find most suitable to you, your skills, and the task at hand.

-### Craft Your Craftingtable
+1. shell scripting
+  * to make the process consistent and repeatable; could be any suitable form of scripting, but shell is my bailiwick

+### craft your craftingtable

 One of the first things to do in Minecraft is to craft your craftingtable.
 One of the first things we need to do is set up an area where we have the proper tools available.
-Here are the steps to do that:
+Below are the steps to do that.
+These steps set things up in your home directory (~), but of course you should adapt that to suit your needs.

 1. make a working area
-  * `mkdir /choose/your/path/wisely`
+  * `mkdir ~/hexcraft-blog/`
-  * `cd /choose/your/path/wisely`
+  * `cd ~/hexcraft-blog/`
-  * `mkdir minecraft`
+  * `mkdir minecraft/`
-  * `mkdir minecraft/archive`
+  * `mkdir minecraft/archive/`
-  * `mkdir minecraft/craftingtable`
+  * `mkdir minecraft/craftingtable/`
-  * `mkdir minecraft/forge`
+  * `mkdir minecraft/forge/`
-  * `mkdir minecraft/util`
+  * `mkdir minecraft/util/`
-  * `mkdir minecraft/xtra`
+  * `mkdir minecraft/xtra/`
 1. download the installation files from the above list of tools; e.g.,
   * forge-1.12.2-14.23.1.2555-mdk.zip
   * BytecodeViewer.2.9.8.zip